How Does Google Analytics 4 Improve Data Privacy? - GDPR Compliance

 What is GDPR?

 In 2018, the European Union (EU) established a comprehensive data protection framework called the General Data Protection Regulation (GDPR).
-Its primary goal is to safeguard the information and personal data of individuals within the EU through increased security.
+Its primary goal is to safeguard individuals' information and personal data within the EU through increased security.

 Under the General Data Protection Regulation there are a set of principles and regulations that organizations must comply with when personal data is gathered, stored, and processed, irrespective of their geographical location.